Norfolk

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Inadequate monitoring of medication changes, including lack of awareness and delayed reviews, coupled with the absence of a Care Co-ordinator during a period of mental health deterioration due to staff shortages, posed significant risks.
+Concerns summary (AI summary) Inadequate monitoring of medication changes, including lack of awareness and delayed reviews, coupled with the absence of a Care Co-ordinator during a period of mental health deterioration due to staff shortages, posed significant risks.

 Davin Short